LemonDuck Targets Docker for Cryptomining Operations

 - It evades detection by targeting Alibaba Cloud’s monitoring service and disabling it.

-- CrowdStrike customers are protected from this threat with the Falcon Cloud Workload Protection module.
+- CrowdStrike customers are protected from this threat with the Falcon Cloud Security module.

 The recent cryptocurrency boom has driven crypto prices through the roof in the last couple of years.
 As a result, cryptomining activities have increased significantly as attackers are looking to get immediate monetary compensation.
 According to the Google Threat Horizon report published Nov.
 29, 2021, 86% of compromised Google Cloud instances were used to perform cryptocurrency mining.